 • bilateral thickening of the parenchyma (functional layer);

-With ultrasound examination of blood flow (Doppler), there is a decrease in vascular resistance in the arcuate (arc) arteries.
+Ultrasound examination of blood flow (Dopplerography) shows a decrease in vascular resistance in the arcuate (arc) arteries.
 At the same time, blood flow in segmental and interlobar vessels can remain normal.

-To confirm the diagnosis and determine the nature of the changes in the tissues, it is possible only with the help of a morphological study.
+Confirming the diagnosis and determining the nature of changes in tissues can only be done with the help of a morphological study.
 The role of kidney biopsy is especially important in chronic glomerulonephritis.

-The diagnostic procedure refers to minimally invasive surgical interventions and is carried out only in stationary conditions.
-Under local anesthesia, the surgeon inserts a thin hollow needle through the skin of the lower back, capturing a small piece of kidney tissue.
-Then, micropreparations are prepared from the obtained biomaterial, which the cytologist carefully examines under a microscope.
-The obtained data of histological examination reflect the morphological features of inflammation, allow to determine the type of glomerulonephritis (for example, membranous, mesangioproliferative, mesangial, etc.) and even make a prognosis of the disease.
+The diagnostic procedure is a minimally invasive surgical procedure and is performed only in a hospital setting.
+Under local anesthesia, the surgeon inserts a thin, hollow needle through the skin of the lower back, capturing a small piece of kidney tissue.
+Then microslides are prepared from the resulting biomaterial, which a cytologist carefully examines under a microscope.
+The obtained histological examination data reflect the morphological features of inflammation, make it possible to determine the type of glomerulonephritis (for example, membranous, mesangioproliferative, mesangial, etc.) and even make a prognosis of the disease.

 If complications develop, the diagnostic plan may include additional laboratory and instrumental tests.

-With the help of a timely comprehensive examination, you can diagnose glomerulonephritis at an early stage, and begin treatment of the disease before irreversible changes occur in the kidney tissues.
-This will allow you to quickly get rid of unpleasant symptoms, avoid the development of complications and achieve complete recovery.
+With the help of a timely comprehensive examination, it is possible to diagnose glomerulonephritis at an early stage, and begin treatment of the disease before irreversible changes occur in the kidney tissues.
+This will allow you to quickly get rid of unpleasant symptoms, avoid the development of complications and achieve a full recovery.

 Glomerulonephritis and pregnancy - is there a danger to the woman and the fetus?
-Glomerulonephritis is a serious pathological abnormality in the functioning of the filtration apparatus of the kidneys.
-Pregnancy, as a special condition of a woman's body, often increases the risk of this pathology.
-This is primarily due to the weakening of immunity in pregnant women and their vulnerability to infections.
-The hormone progesterone, actively produced to preserve the fetus, reduces the elasticity of the ureteral tissues, which leads to impaired urodynamics and stagnation of urine in the calyx-pelvic complex of the kidneys.
-In addition, the uterus with a growing fetus puts pressure on the organs of the woman's urinary system, which can also provoke stagnation in the urinary tract, and cause a coccal infection to enter the body.
-Natural during pregnancy is the fact that the kidneys of the expectant mother work with an increased load, cleansing not only the mother's body, but also the amniotic fluid.
+A serious pathological abnormality in the functioning of the filtration apparatus of the kidneys is glomerulonephritis.
+Pregnancy, as a special condition of a woman’s body, often increases the risk of this pathology.
+This is primarily due to weakened immunity in pregnant women and their vulnerability to infections.
+The hormone progesterone, which is actively produced to preserve the fetus, reduces the elasticity of the tissues of the ureters, which leads to disruption of urodynamics and stagnation of urine in the renal pyelocaliceal complex.
+In addition, the uterus with the growing fetus puts pressure on the organs of the woman’s urinary system, which can also provoke congestion in the urinary tract and cause a coccal infection to enter the body.
+During pregnancy, it is also natural that the kidneys of the expectant mother work with increased load, cleansing not only the mother’s body, but also the amniotic fluid.

 2. Possible complications of glomerulonephritis